Understanding the Restricted Operator's Licence in the UK

 Restricted Licences allow operators to carry their own goods, but not for hire or reward.

-For example, a scaffolder could use a Restricted Operator's Licence since their vehicles would be used to transport their own equipment, which they need in order to provide their service.
+For example, a scaffolder could use a Restricted Operator's Licence since their vehicles would be used to transport their own equipment, which they need to provide their service.
 However, a skip hire business would not be able to do this, as delivering the skip to and from the customer's address (the main function of the business) would constitute haulage for hire or reward.
 This example was tested in a recent high-profile ruling.

 Maintaining Compliance